TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Pattern 1: Pale, Swollen with Teeth Marks

-TCM Diagnosis: Spleen Qi Deficiency with Dampness Symptoms: Fatigue, poor digestion, weight gain, bloating Herbal Formula: Si Jun Zi Tang (Four Gentlemen Decoction) Lifestyle: Warm, cooked foods; avoid cold/raw foods and dairy
+TCM Pattern: Spleen Qi Deficiency with Dampness Symptoms: Fatigue, poor digestion, weight gain, bloating Practitioner discussion: warming meals, digestive support, and whether herbs are appropriate Lifestyle: warm, cooked foods; observe tolerance to cold/raw foods and dairy

 Pattern 2: Red Tongue, No Coating

-TCM Diagnosis: Yin Deficiency with Empty Heat Symptoms: Night sweats, insomnia, dry throat, anxiety Herbal Formula: Liu Wei Di Huang Wan (Six Ingredient Rehmannia Pill) Lifestyle: Rest, cooling foods, stress reduction
+TCM Pattern: Yin Deficiency with Empty Heat Symptoms: Night sweats, insomnia, dry throat, anxiety Practitioner discussion: dryness, sleep, heat signs, and whether Yin-supporting herbs are appropriate Lifestyle: rest, hydration, sleep consistency, stress reduction

 Pattern 3: Red Tip, Yellow Coating